smic29/slack-api/README.md

 - [x] User is able to receive message from his/her channels

 ## Added Challenges
-- [ ] Have tests for each component
+- [x] Have Unit testing for components
 - [ ] Themes for different users

 ## Personal Challenges